 Cocoa is packed with nutrients, and moderate, regular consumption of high-quality chocolate (like our favorite Hu Chocolate brand) provides the body with a great deal of benefits.
 Just to clarify, it is not about reaching for any old chocolate bar that graces the shelves of a supermarket, as most products out there are loaded with harmful, toxic ingredients such as high fructose corn syrup and artificial flavorings.
 However, high-quality dark chocolate with at least 70% cocoa content, when eaten in moderation, does the body good by providing magnesium, copper, manganese, fiber, iron, and other minerals.
 Magnesium deficiency is being linked with an astonishing number of health issues.

 Studies have found cocoa to protect against cardiovascular disease, especially cocoa containing high amounts of plant sterols and cocoa flavanols.
-The cardiovascular benefits of cocoa are being attributed to the ability of these compounds to improve blood flow and to lowering blood pressure.
+The cardiovascular benefits of cocoa are attributed to the ability of these compounds to improve blood flow and lower blood pressure.

 OTHER BENEFITS OF CONSUMING HIGH-QUALITY CHOCOLATE: